prometheus-protocol/prometheus-protocol/README.md

 The protocol is composed of several key canisters and tools working in concert:

 - **`mcp_registry`:** The core of the app store.
 It implements `ICRC-118` for version management and `ICRC-126`/`ICRC-127` to manage the verification, auditing, and bounty lifecycle.
 - **`mcp_orchestrator`:** The deployment engine.
 It implements `ICRC-120` to securely deploy new canister instances using only DAO-verified WASM files.
 - **`auth_server`:** A full-featured, on-chain OAuth 2.1 provider that handles identity and authorization for the entire ecosystem.
--   **`prom-publish` (CLI):** The developer-facing tool for interacting with the entire publishing lifecycle.
+- **`@prometheus-protocol/cli` (CLI):** The developer-facing tool for interacting with the entire publishing lifecycle.

 <details>
   <summary><strong>Deep Dive: The Authentication Layer (OAuth 2.1)</strong></summary>

 ### Auth Server Features & Compliance

 The `auth_server` canister is a general-purpose OAuth 2.1 provider built for the IC.

 - ✓ **OAuth 2.1 Core:** Implements the modern, secure baseline for OAuth, including mandatory PKCE (`RFC 7636`).
 - ✓ **Refresh Token Rotation:** Enhances security by issuing a new, single-use refresh token each time one is used.
 - ✓ **Dynamic Client Registration (DCR):** A public `/register` endpoint (`RFC 7591`) for programmatic client registration.
 - ✓ **Resource Indicators:** Supports token audience binding via the `resource` parameter (`RFC 8707`).
 - ✓ **ICRC-2 Payment Authorization:** Enables resource servers to specify a list of accepted ICRC-2 tokens for payment-gated scopes.
 - ✓ **Server Metadata:** Provides `/.well-known/oauth-authorization-server` (`RFC 8414`) for automated client configuration.
 - ✓ **MCP Authorization Spec Compliant:** Fully adheres to the requirements for an Authorization Server within the MCP ecosystem.

 ### On-Chain Security Model

 Building a secure OAuth 2.1 provider on a public blockchain requires a specific design.
 The core principles are:

 1.  **PKCE as a Hard Requirement:** This is the primary defense against authorization code interception attacks.
 2.  **Secret `request_id` for Token Exchange:** For non-IC clients, the `/token` endpoint is an `update` call.
 The response (containing the secret access token) is stored at a path in the IC's state tree derived from a secret `request_id`.
 This ID is a hash of secrets known only to the client, making the path unguessable by an attacker.
 3.  **Certified Responses:** The response delivered to the client is cryptographically certified by the IC, ensuring it is authentic and untampered, even if delivered by a malicious boundary node.

 </details>